vickatte/terraform-alfresco-process/examples/eks/README.md

      | region | aws_region                        |
      | nodeGroups.name | node_groupname  |

+9. Run the following commands to create a `kubeconfig` file for your new cluster:

+           eksctl utils write-kubeconfig --name=<cluser_name> --kubeconfig=$PWD/kubeconfig --set-kubeconfig-context=true
+           export KUBECONFIG=$PWD/kubeconfig
+           kubectl cluster-info

-9. Then from now on you can just complete the installation everything (in case of errors with this step, please try to execute agian only this step):
+10. Then from now on you can just complete the installation everything (in case of errors with this step, please try to execute agian only this step):

         terraform apply

-10. To uninstall everything:
+11. To uninstall everything:

         terraform destroy

-11. To destroy EKS cluster:
+12. To destroy EKS cluster:

         eksctl delete cluster -f cluster.yaml